 Location and Symptoms

 It is most common along the lower eyelid margin.
 It occurs more frequently than basal cell in the upper lid and outer canthus.
 It represents only 5% of lid epithelial tumors.

 Growth or Bump

 - Treatment consists of wide local excision.

-- Microscopic shaving (Mohs' surgery) may possibly remove small tumors.
+- Microscopic shaving (Mohs' surgery) might remove small tumors.

-- Skin grafts may possibly be needed if wide areas of skin are removed
+- Skin grafts might be needed if wide areas of skin are removed

 Malignant: Malignancy is the tendency of a cancer or tumor either to invade the surrounding tissues, to destroy or replace the tissues previously present or to metastasize (spread to other parts of the body)